lucas-a-meyer/lucas-a-meyer.github.io/_posts/2021-10-10-do-you-know-how-smart-i-am-in-portuguese.md

 ---
 layout: post
-title: Do you know how smart I am in Portuguese?
+title: "Do you know how smart I am in Portuguese?"
 date: 2021-10-10 12:00 -0400
 categories: writing
 ---